-From April 2015, retirees can take their whole pension as cash.
-This opens up a wide range of options, including investing the sum or using it to buy a property.
+Since back in April 2015 retirees have been able to take their whole pension as cash.
+This opened up a wide range of options, including investing the sum or using it to buy a property.

 The combination of regular income from rental property alongside potential for house price growth is appealing.
 However, there are major pitfalls to this approach, particularly when it comes to tax.